codeforamerica/recordtrac/readme/redeploy.md

 ### Deploy RecordTrac on Heroku

 #### Create a database
-* Use Heroku's add-ons to set up a 'Heroku Postgres' database.
+* Use Heroku's add-ons to set up a 'Heroku Postgres' database. **ADD A LINK TO HEROKU ADD-ON FOR THIS**
 * Access the Heroku command line by running `heroku run bash`, and create the database tables by running `python db_setup.py`.

 Technically, that is all you need to get an instance of RecordTrac running with the supplied defaults.
 But to get a minimum *production-ready* environment running, here's the information you'll need to provide: